sjbylo/container-workshop/06-scaling-the-application/README.md

 DeploymentConfig "vote-app" scaled
 ```

+This will also have the effect of unidling the pods.

 Alternately, you can go to project overview page and click on the down arrow twice to remove 2 running pods.